Aaron Rodgers’s Most Logical Next Destination: Retirement

 If Rodgers has the desire to continue his career, he will likely learn in the offseason that not many will listen to his roster demands now that he’s no longer an MVP-caliber quarterback.
 He’s suddenly Zac Efron’s character in Neighbors 2, who had a hard time adjusting and landing a job in the real world after years spent being a popular frat bro.
 Rodgers, who has 17 touchdowns and seven interceptions this season, has lost his mobility and ability to extend plays downfield, but he’s still a quality quarterback when he has solid offensive line protection.

 The Jets need to break up with Rodgers, but Rodgers might have an easier time convincing the Jets to bring him back for a third season than landing a starting gig elsewhere.
 Sure, he could start for a few bad teams, but that would be a waste of time for all involved.
-Rodgers wants to go out on top, and maybe it won’t be winning a Super Bowl like John Elway or Peyton Manning did in their final seasons with the Broncos, but he would probably settle for what Brett Favre had in his first season with the Minnesota Vikings.
+Rodgers wants to go out on top, and maybe it won’t be winning a Super Bowl like John Elway or Peyton Manning did in their final seasons with the Denver Broncos, but he would probably settle for what Brett Favre had in his first season with the Minnesota Vikings.

-And let’s not forget—many thought Favre was done as a high-level quarterback after a subpar lone season with the Jets in 2008.
+And let’s not forget: Many thought Favre was done as a high-level quarterback after a subpar lone season with the Jets in 2008.
 Favre responded by leading the Vikings to a 10–1 start and a trip to the NFC title game the following season as a middle-aged signal-caller.

 Now this is not to say the Vikings should go after Rodgers if the Jets were to cut him (also, that’s not a guarantee because of the $49 million cap hit in dead money New York would take for releasing the future Hall of Famer).
-Minnesota would be better off re-signing Sam Darnold given how he’s played this season, and they just selected J.J.
+Minnesota would be better off re-signing Sam Darnold given how he’s played this season, and it just selected J.J.
 McCarthy with the 10th pick in this 2024 draft.
 There’s little to no chance the Vikings go down the Rodgers road.

-Here are some other teams that most likely won’t be chasing Rodgers in free agency because they have an established star quarterback or are in the midst of developing a young signal-caller drafted in the first round: Detroit Lions, Philadelphia Eagles, Arizona Cardinals, Atlanta Falcons, Vikings, Green Bay Packers, Washington Commanders, San Francisco 49ers, Dallas Cowboys, Tampa Bay Buccaneers, Chicago Bears, Kansas City Chiefs, Buffalo Bills, Houston Texans, Baltimore Ravens, Los Angeles Chargers, Denver Broncos, Cincinnati Bengals, Miami Dolphins, New England Patriots and Jacksonville Jaguars.
+Here are some other teams that most likely won’t be chasing Rodgers in free agency because they have an established star quarterback or are in the midst of developing a young signal-caller drafted in the first round: Detroit Lions, Philadelphia Eagles, Arizona Cardinals, Atlanta Falcons, Vikings, Green Bay Packers, Washington Commanders, San Francisco 49ers, Dallas Cowboys, Tampa Bay Buccaneers, Chicago Bears, Kansas City Chiefs, Buffalo Bills, Houston Texans, Baltimore Ravens, Los Angeles Chargers, Broncos, Cincinnati Bengals, Miami Dolphins, New England Patriots and Jacksonville Jaguars.

 That’s 21 teams listed in the no-chance group for potential landing spots for Rodgers.
 Again, Rodgers would probably be better off convincing the Jets that he could be a solid bridge quarterback to help develop an inexperienced quarterback.
 He did say he wanted to help Zach Wilson be the future franchise quarterback of the Jets, but Wilson playing for the Broncos now says plenty for why the Jets need to part with the four-time MVP.